Hunter Dozier Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays will look to Manoah (0-0) in his second start this season.
+- Gausman (0-1) takes the mound for the Blue Jays to make his second start of the season.

-- His most recent time out was on Thursday against the St. Louis Cardinals, when the righty threw 3 1/3 innings, surrendering five earned runs while giving up nine hits.
+- The righty last pitched on Saturday against the St. Louis Cardinals, when he threw six innings, allowing no earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.